Hackensack Gospel Church

-First Baptist Church is a Baptist church located in Hackensack, New Jersey.
-It is a ministry of the Hawthorne Gospel Church.
-The campus covers a full city block of land and includes a 500-seat worship center, a school offering pre-kindergarten through grade 12, a day camp, and a library.
+Hackensack Gospel Church previously known as the First Baptist Church of Hackensack is a non-denominational church located in Hackensack, New Jersey.
+It is a campus of the Hawthorne Gospel Church.
+The campus covers a full city block of land and includes a 500-seat worship auditorium, a school offering pre-kindergarten through grade 12, a day camp, and a library.
 The church formerly had a bookstore and various other ministry as well.
 At one point the church had nearly 1,500 members.

 Beliefs and mission

-The mission of First Baptist Church is to glorify God by Worshipping with others as a cooperate body of believers, Growing closer to God and other together, and Serving the surrounding communities.
+The mission of Hackensack Gospel Church is to glorify God by Worshipping with others as a cooperate body of believers, Growing closer to God and other together, and Serving the surrounding communities.

-The beliefs center on these 15 principles: